matt3188/Curriculum-vitae/README.md

 - Find a way to specify the list element (if) needed for a particular section and specify class names needed
 - Intergrate sendgrid with contact form and test
 - Make var app = {} a seperate file
+- Update PDF CV to link to site